 "Ooh, ooh!
 What a pretty ocarina.
 Hey, Skull Kid, lemme touch it!
 I wanna see!"

 Link's eyes shot open when he heard his ocarina being blown into nearby, producing horrible, screeching noises from the obviously inexperienced player.
 Someone else, no... two other people, one female, one male... he's not alone.
 They were chatting, disregarding the boy they'd knocked over.
 Link regained the will to stand up, and did so, turning to face them.

-He realized that the boy and girl accompanying the heart-shaped faced thing were actually fairies.
+He realized that the boy and girl accompanying the heart-faced thing were actually fairies.
 They were each little, glowing balls of light, with only their small wings visible from the true sprite within.
 One was a very dark purple, the boy, while the female one... was a familiar white shade.
 He knew this couldn't be Navi, however, and kept his expression of anger as he looked at them.
 The fairies noticed him first, each freezing in fear and trembling.
-The heart-faced thing was facing away from him, still laughing as he messed with the ocarina.
-However, he seemed to notice that the fun and games were over when the fairies stopped moving.
+The thief was facing away from him, still laughing as it messed with the ocarina.
+However, it seemed to notice that the fun and games were over when the fairies stopped moving.

 The thing turned around slowly, and let out a gasp when it saw the anger in Link's face.
 It looked down at the ocarina in its hand, then back up at Link.
 Quickly, it put it behind its back, foolishly attempting to hide it.
 Link's expression was stone, not moving or twitching in the slightest at its attempt at humor.